Common Halstead Boilers Faults and How to Fix Them

-Halstead boilers had their hay-day 10-15 years ago.
+Halstead boilers had their heyday 10-15 years ago.
 Although their popularity has declined rapidly, they were reliable.
 And this is why we are still called out to Halstead boiler faults today.

 If you’ve already called out an engineer because you’re not getting hot water, or the water is not getting to temperature, it’s likely they’ll head straight for the diverter valve.

 The older the boiler is, the more likely the diverter valve is to fail.
-As Halstead stopped making boilers in 2012, there’s a good chance your boiler is already 5-10 years old.
+And since Halstead stopped making boilers in 2012, there’s a good chance your boiler is already 5-10 years old.

 The diverter valve allows your boiler to switch seamlessly between providing heat and hot water.
 If you have heat but no hot water, it’s likely it is jammed open on the heating side of the system.

 A boiler repair specialist may inspect the diverter valve and find that it’s just the diaphragm that needs replacing.
-Even if this is all that needs replacing, it makes sense to replace the whole diverter valve whilst the boiler is in bits.
+Even if this is the only part that must be changed, it makes sense to replace the whole diverter valve whilst the boiler is in bits.

-Depending on the exact model and availability of parts, expect to pay around £250-300 to have this boiler fault fixed.
+Depending on the exact model and the availability of Halstead boiler parts, expect to pay around £250-300 to have this boiler fault fixed.

-Ignition problems are common in all brands of boilers, not just Halstead.
+Ignition problems are common in all boiler brands, and Halstead are no exception.
 The type of ignition fault will depend on the cycling process the boiler goes through before it stops working completely.
 Here’s what happens during an ignition fault:

 If this is the case, there’s a good chance the problem lies with the gas valve.
 By hearing the fan and ignition, that’s pretty much ruled those components out as being part of the fault.
 The fault lies in the fact the ignition is not getting the right levels of gas.

-It’s easy to jump to conclusions.
-A gas engineer will need to come out and check the gas valve to ensure its operating correctly.
+It’s easy to jump to conclusions, but you’re need to ask a gas engineer to check the gas valve to ensure its operating correctly.

 They can do this by using a volt meter and checking the valve is getting voltage.
-If it’s not, this is a simple fix.
-Simply replace the gas valve.
+If it’s not, the fix is simple — replace the gas valve.

 But there is a problem.
 A gas valve for a Halstead boiler can be as much as £250.
 With labour, you could be looking at nearly £350.
 If your boiler is particularly old, it doesn’t make sense to spend this amount of money on it.

-If your fault is like above but the boiler doesn’t try to ignite (clicking sounds), you might be in luck.
-It’s likely this relates to the ignition leads and these can be as little as £100 depending on the exact model of Halstead you have, and the local availability of Halstead boiler parts.
+If your fault is similar to what we described above but the boiler doesn’t try to ignite (no clicking sounds), you might be in luck.
+It’s likely that the fault relates to the ignition leads and these can cost as little as £100, depending on the exact model of Halstead you have, and the local availability of Halstead boiler parts.

-Even when boilers have a fault, they tend to go through their usual start up cycle and either lockout, or stop at a certain point.
-If you find your boiler is going through the usual cycle, including the fan being operational, there are two likely causes.
+Even when boilers have a fault, they tend to go through their usual start up cycle and either lock out, or stop at a certain point.
+If you find your boiler is going through the usual cycle, and the fan is operational, the fault may stem from:

-PCB replacement is usually quite a big job.
-A Halstead PCB will likely cost £275-325 including labour.
+And PCB replacement is usually quite a big job — a Halstead PCB will likely cost £275-325, including labour.

-If your boiler is old and unreliable, it makes sense to invest in a new one, rather than investing hundreds in repairs.
+If your boiler is old and unreliable, it makes sense to invest in a new one rather than investing hundreds in repairs.
 You can get prices for a new boiler with Heatable’s 90-second quote form.

 Although the most obvious thing to do would be to replace the fan, there is a potential quick fix.
-If there is no internal damage to the fan, sometimes lubricant can be used to free the fan (GT85 or WD40 for instance).
+If there is no internal damage to the fan, sometimes the engineer can simply use lubricant to free the fan (GT85 or WD40 for instance).

-Unfortunately, this is only likely to last for a few weeks at best.
+Unfortunately, though, such a fix will likely only last for a few weeks at best.

 If you have a Halstead boiler fault that we didn’t address, or would like to ask any other question, please leave a comment below and we’ll do our best to answer your question.